jboss-developer/jboss-eap-quickstarts/helloworld-mdb-propertysubstitution/README.md

         mvn jboss-as:undeploy

-Remstore the JBoss EAP Server Configuration
+Restore the JBoss EAP Server Configuration
 ----------------------------

 You can remove the server configuration by running the  `disable-mdb-property-substitution.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.